wasm-forge/ic-rusqlite/examples/backend/README.md

 ## Examples Container

-Example of using SQLite in an IC Canister
+Build a basic example of using SQLite in an IC Canister.

 ## Prerequisites